Where Was Is There a Killer on My Street Filmed? Lifetime Cast Details

 Altadena, California

 Altadena is an unincorporated town in Los Angeles County, California.
 The neighborhood and Lindsay’s home scenes in ‘Is There a Killer on My Street’ were filmed in Altadena.
-Altadena is approximately 17 miles north of Los Angeles and a 7-minute drive from Pasadena.
+The town is approximately 17 miles north of Los Angeles and a 7-minute drive from Pasadena.
 Many other popular films and TV shows have also been filmed in Altadena.
-Some of them are ‘Interstellar’, ‘American Pie’, ‘Big Little Lies’, ‘Beverly Hills 90210’, ‘No Strings Attached’, and ‘Catch Me If You Can’.
+Some of them are ‘Interstellar,’ ‘American Pie,’ ‘Big Little Lies,’ ‘Beverly Hills 90210,’ ‘No Strings Attached,’ and ‘Catch Me If You Can.’

 Is There a Killer on My Street Cast

-This murder mystery thriller stars Julie McNiven (‘Mad Men’, ‘Supernatural’, ‘SGU Stargate’), Trevor Donovan (‘90210’, ‘Texas Rising’, ‘Amber Alert’), Helena Mattsson (‘Surrogates’, ‘American Horror Story’), and Matt Raimo (‘Recovery Road’, ‘Criminal Minds’) as the main cast.
-Julie McNiven plays single mom Lindsay, Trevor Donovan is the hot neighbor Stephen, Helena Mattsson plays the role of jealous neighbor/friend Kat, and Matt Raimo is the concerned security guard Barrett.
+This murder mystery thriller stars Julie McNiven (‘Mad Men,’ ‘Supernatural,’ ‘SGU Stargate’), Trevor Donovan (‘90210’, ‘Texas Rising,’ ‘Amber Alert’), Helena Mattsson (‘Surrogates,’ ‘American Horror Story’), and Matt Raimo (‘Recovery Road,’ ‘Criminal Minds’) as the main cast.
+Julie McNiven plays single mom Lindsay, Trevor Donovan is the handsome neighbor Stephen, Helena Mattsson plays the role of jealous neighbor/friend Kat, and Matt Raimo is the concerned security guard Barrett.
 The supporting cast includes Courtney Grosbeck, Lynn Chen, Mercedes Renard, and Trevor St. John.